Year4000/Translator/README.md

 Translator
 ======

+> This project is no longer maintained and was an experiment

 This plugin was made for the servers at [Year4000].
 Translator create an API, to allow the ease of translation of words, in to any language.